 –70% of all cellular devices shipped in 2030 will sport an eSIM, according to Counterpoint Research

-The growth of eSIM technology is accelerating due to enterprises embracing IoT and increasingly adopting 5G and eSIM technologies to manage deployments.
-Moreover, the eIM (eSIM IoT Remote Manager) standardized provisioning tool will enable further growth over the coming years by standardizing large-scale IoT deployments and management of devices.
+The adoption of eSIM technology is accelerating due to the growing number of mobile phone operators who support the technology.
+Enterprises also see the benefits of IoT combined with 5G networks to improve operation efficiencies with eSIM technology.
+Moreover, the eIM (eSIM IoT Remote Manager) standardized provisioning tool, as described in the GSMA SGP.32 specification, will enable further growth by standardizing large-scale IoTnt over the coming years deployments and device manageme.

 Simply put, “roaming” means letting an IoT device connect to a different network provider’s coverage area when it’s outside its usual network.
 Roaming allows the device to connect wirelessly and access data using another mobile network.
 Combining localization with advanced eSIM network switching is a solution to resolve roaming problems for global IoT enterprise deployments where items are on the move.